Wait, Why Is Jaime Lannister In Winterfell?

 Though that affection doesn't last long.
 In the season 8 premiere, Cersei hires Bronn (Jerome Flynn) to murder her brothers, Jaime and Tyrion (Peter Dinklage), using the same cross-bow that Tyrion used to kill their father.
 "This family," Bronn sighs.
 He is right.

 Jaime's world-view and moral compass has expanded beyond Cersei's.
 He understands the big picture.
-He's traveling North to save the world, not just the Lannister family line.
+He's travelling North to save the world, not just the Lannister family line.

 Advertisement